wboyz/javascript/README.md

   - [11.1](#11.1) <a name='11.1'></a> Don't use iterators.
 Prefer JavaScript's higher-order functions like `map()` and `reduce()` instead of loops like `for-of`.

-  > Why?
+  > Miért?
 This enforces our immutable rule.
 Dealing with pure functions that return values is easier to reason about than side-effects.

   eslint rules: [`no-iterator`](http://eslint.org/docs/rules/no-iterator.html).